Start of the overlay

 3 min read

-• Americans are projected to spend an average of $3,294 on holiday travel expenses, with many travelers opting for paid lodging; and reconnecting with family and friends remains the primary reason for holiday travel.
+• Americans are projected to spend an average of $2,334 on 2025 holiday travel expenses, down 18% from 2024, with many travelers opting to stay with friends and family over paying for lodging.

-• Shoppers are set to spend approximately $902 during the holiday season, with most of them starting their shopping before November, and historical data indicates a consistent year-over-year increase in total holiday spending, projected to reach between $979.5 billion and $989 billion.
+• Shoppers are set to spend approximately $890 during the holiday season, with many starting their shopping before November, and historical data indicates a consistent year-over-year increase in total holiday spending, projected to reach over $1 trillion in 2025.

-• Online shopping is the preferred method for 58% of holiday shoppers, and gift cards are a popular gift choice, with 55% of holiday shoppers expressing their preference for them, followed by clothing and accessories at 49%.
+• Online shopping is the preferred method for 55% of holiday shoppers this year, and gift cards are a popular gift choice, with 50% of holiday shoppers expressing their preference for them, followed by clothing and accessories at 46%.

-As the holiday season draws near, as does the stress on our wallets.
+The holiday season can put some serious stress on our wallets.
 From extravagant purchases to thoughtful gifts, holiday spending can vary widely.
 Black Friday, Cyber Monday and the holiday season in general greatly impact how much the average American spends during the holiday season.
 In this article, we'll cover the world of holiday spending and the factors that influence spending patterns.

 How much do people spend on travel during the holiday season?